 The Declaration acknowledges collective human rights, and thereby provides a corrective to the western human rights framework, which is heavily weighted toward individual human rights.
-Indigenous peoples have typically not been at the table when international rights documents, such as the Universal Declaration of Human Rights (UDHR), have been claborated.
-As a result, their collective human rights have not been adequately taken Into account.
-Indigenous peoples therefore were adamant that the Declaration focus on their collective human
+Indigenous peoples have typically not been at the table when international rights documents, such as the Universal Declaration of Human Rights (UDHR), have been elaborated.
+As a result, their collective human rights have not been adequately taken into account.
+Indigenous peoples therefore were adamant that the Declaration focus on their collective human rights.
+They were successful in this, as the document recognizes a broad range of collective human rights.

-2 For a discussion of the differences in thinking underlying notions of individual and collective rights, and the necessity for protection of indigenous collective human rights, see, Robert N. Clinton, The Rights of Indigenous Peoples as Collective Group Rights, 32 ARIZ.
-L. REV. 739 (1990).
+&lt;sup>2 For a discussion of the differences in thinking underlying notions of individual and collective rights, and the necessity for protection of indigenous collective human rights, see, Robert N. Clinton, The Rights of Indigenous Peoples as Collective Group Rights, 32 ARE, L. REV, 739 (1990).